-If you’re an Australian citizen traveling outside the borders of the land down under, or if you’re an Australian expat who now lives in another country, perhaps the United States, you may be finding it difficult to keep up on episodes of your favorite Australian TV series.
+If you’re an Australian citizen traveling outside the borders of the land down under, or if you’re an Australian expat who now lives in another country (such as the United States), you may be finding it difficult to keep up with episodes of your favorite Australian TV series.

-Popular television shows like River Cottage Australia, or sporting events like KFC Big Bash League Cricket, are not available for direct viewing outside of Australia, due to many Aussie television streaming providers blocking access from outside their country.
+Popular television shows like River Cottage Australia, or sporting events like KFC Big Bash League Cricket, are not available for direct viewing outside of Australia, due to the fact that many Aussie television streaming providers block access from outside the country.

 About Australian Television

-While there may be a limited number of available networks in the country, their series and movie offerings are comparable in quality to the content offered in the United States and the United Kingdom.
+While there are a limited number of available networks in the country, their series and movie offerings are comparable in quality to the content offered in the United States and the United Kingdom.

-Most of Australia’s television networks, which include SBS, ABC, Seven West, Nine and Ten, also offer their series episodes and movies via streaming, making it convenient for Aussie viewers to enjoy their favorite content anywhere they might be – well, within reason.
-You need to stay inside the borders of Oz.
+Most of Australia’s television networks, which include SBS, ABC, Seven West, Nine (available through 9Now) and the Optus Sport channels, also offer their series episodes and movies via streaming, making it convenient for Aussie viewers to enjoy their favorite shows anywhere they might be – well, as long as they stay inside the borders of Oz.